Employment and employee benefits in Spain: overview

 An autonomous productive unit.

-However, under case law, a transaction must be carried out as an asset acquisition to qualify under Article 44.
+However, under case law, a transaction must be carried out as an asset acquisition to qualify under section 44 as a transfer of undertaking.
 Transfers of shares do not alter the employer's legal identity and, therefore, do not qualify as a change of ownership.

-Temporary and agency workers are entitled to the same rights and benefits as permanent employees (Article 15.6, Workers' Statute).
+Temporary and agency workers are entitled to the same rights and benefits as permanent employees (section 15.6, Workers' Statute).

 Ten days salary per year of work for contracts signed after 1 January 2013.